sonic-pi-net/sonic-pi/etc/doc/cheatsheets/synths.md

     - default: 100
     - constraints: must be zero or greater,must be a value less than 131
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes

 ## Triangle Wave